shashperera/Firebase-AndroidStdio/README.md

 # Firebase Real-time Database with Android Studio
 *Notes
-  - You might need to change compile and target sdk version to 30 or 31 if 33 is giving errors.
+  - You might need to change compile and target sdk versions to 30 or 31 if 33 is giving errors.
   - Add following codes in gradle.properties(project properties) to solve androix errors.
       - android.useAndroidX=true
       - android.enableJetifier=true